On Tuesday, the 3rd of April, I was doing math in my…

 How Do I Edit A Shopify Sitemap?

-You cannot edit a Shopify sitemap while uploading your file; everything is self-created and maintained.
+You cannot edit a Shopify sitemap while uploading your file; everything is created and maintained by Shopify.

 Is There A Shopify App For Managing Sitemaps?